brenlee1999/JavaTicTacToe/README.md

 ## How to Run
 To run the game, you need to have Java installed on your computer.
 Follow these steps:
 1. Clone the repository or download the source code.
-2. Navigate to the directory containing the `TicTacToe.java` file.
+2. Navigate to the directory containing the `Main.java` file.
-3. Compile the Java file by running `javac TicTacToe.java` in your terminal.
+3. Compile the Java file by running `Main.java` in your terminal.
-4. Run the compiled class with `java TicTacToe`.

 ## Game Rules
 - The game is played on a 3x3 grid.